CatalogueOfLife/coldp/README.md

 ## Format Comparison

 The ColDP format was developed to overcome limitations existing in currently used formats for sharing taxonomic information, namely [Darwin Core Archives](https://dwc.tdwg.org/text/) and the Catalogue of Life submission format also known as [ACEF](http://www.catalogueoflife.org/content/contributing-your-data#ACEF) (Annual Checklist Exchange Format).
-Darwin Core Archives and ACEF could still be used for exchanging data to and from the Catalogue of Life ChecklistBank, but the COLDP format will support the most features.
+Darwin Core Archives and ACEF could still be used for exchanging data to and from Catalogue of Life ChecklistBank, but the ColDP format will support the most features.
 The following table provides an overview of different features supported in each of the 3 formats:

 Feature|ACEF|DwC-A|ColDP
  --- |:---:| :---:| :---: